beechovsky/adv_js_concepts/notes/Types.md

 Ex.
 `true.toString();` - returns `'true'`.
-JS has silently wraped the primitive in the wrapper object.
+JS has silently wrapped the primitive in the wrapper object.

 ### Pass by Reference vs. Pass by Value
+**NOTE:** Examples an discussion here wenre't great - lookup and update.

 Primitve types are immutable.
 In order to change them we need to remove the original primitive value.
 Reassigning a primitive updates the value stored at the address the variable knows.
 It doesn't create a new chunk of memory or point to another.
-This is pass by value.
+This is Pass by Value.

 Objects use Pass by Reference.
 Setting one object equal to another doesn't simply update the values of the target object, it makes both objects point to the same place in memory - both reference the same thing.

 Why use Pass by Reference?
 Saving memory wherever possible.
 Objects can get huge.
 This can be dangerous, so you may want o copy objects in a manner allowing discrete updates.
-This is Cloning.
+This copying is often referred to as Cloning.

+ *See snippets/types/pass_by\*.js*

 #### Cloning Objects to avoid overwrite
-There are mulitple ways to clone objects, which creates copies that don;t also point to the same place in memory.
+There are mulitple ways to clone objects, creating copies that don't also point to the same place in memory.

 Using `Object.assign()`:
 `let obj2 = Object.assign({}, obj1);`